How Inflation Is Driving Up Car Insurance Costs in 2026

 Right-Size Your Coverage

 If your vehicle is older and lower in value, consider whether full coverage still makes financial sense.
 A common rule of thumb: if your car is worth less than 10 times your annual collision and comprehensive premium, it may be time to drop those coverages.
-Learn more about what full coverage car insurance actually includes before making any changes.
-Also consider how what affects your car insurance rates applies to your specific situation.
+Also consider how filing a car insurance claim can affect your rates long-term before deciding on coverage levels.
+Knowing how premiums are calculated can also help you make smarter decisions about your policy structure.

 Consider Telematics / Usage-Based Insurance

 Pay-per-mile and telematics programs are ideal for low-mileage drivers, remote workers, or retirees.
-If you drive safely and infrequently, these programs can yield savings of 10–30% compared to standard rated policies.
+If you drive safely and infrequently, these programs can yield savings of 10–30% compared to standard rated policies — one of the best tools available in today's inflationary environment.

 Pros